westminsterabi/organized-labor-primer/_posts/2019-06-01-know-your-rights.md

 layout: post
 title: Know your rights
 ---
+Unfortunately, the United States constitution does not have the same provisions protecting the right to strike as many other nations do, either in writing or as decided by the Supreme Court.
+It's still legal to strike, but there are many more ways to interfere with the process here than there are in other places.

 The National Labor Relations Board (NLRB) [protects the right to strike](https://www.nlrb.gov/strikes), but also notes that not all strikes are legal. *If* a strike is legal, *technically* the participants cannot be arrested or otherwise removed.